-They will make sure that you are thoroughly introduced to UCN, to your specific academic programme, to our student councellors and secretaries, to campus facilities and of course to campus and city life.
-They will also provide practical tips on living, studying and working in Denmark.
+They will make sure that you are thoroughly introduced to campus facilities and of course to the city life.
+They will also provide practical information about living, studying and working in Denmark.

 Throughout the academic year, the ambassadors also arrange a lot of exciting events and parties.
-The list of activities is ever-expanding as students make new requests; but to name a few, you will be offered various teambuilding and sports activities, picnics, movie nights, excursions around the city, and theme-based parties around Valentine’s and Halloween.
+The list of activities is ever-expanding, but to name a few, you will be offered various teambuilding and sports activities, picnics, movie nights, excursions around the city, and theme-based parties around Valentine’s and Halloween.

-Right from the start, the ambassadors will arrange a series of activities o make sure that you will get to know your fellow students and quickly make new friends from both Denmark and around the world!
+Right from the start, the ambassadors will arrange a series of activities to make sure that you will get to know your fellow students and quickly make new friends from both Denmark and around the world.

 A thriving social life